Mainman002/Goodle/README.md

 # Goodle
-Godot pixel painting app for Windows, Mac, and Linux
+Godot_3.2.2 pixel painting app for Windows, Mac, and Linux

 You'll need Godot 3.1.1-Stable to run this project, or you can download the exported App Images in the Releases section here -> https://github.com/Mainman002/Goodle/releases